 The Works of Lady Caroline Lamb.
 3 vols.
-London: Pickering & Chatto, 2009. ed. by Paul Douglass and Leigh Wetherall Dickson.
+London: Pickering & Chatto, 2009.
+Ed.
+Paul Douglass and Leigh Wetherall Dickson.
+Nominated by the publisher for the 2011 MLA Prize for a Distinguished Scholarly Edition.

 The Whole Disgraceful Truth: Selected Letters of Lady Caroline Lamb.
 New York and London: Palgrave-Macmillan, 2006.
+Ed. and with an introduction by Paul Douglass.
 Winner: 2007 International Byron Society Prize.

 Lady Caroline Lamb: A Biography.
 New York and London: Palgrave-Macmillan, 2004.

-The Crisis in Modernism: Bergson and the Vitalist Controversy, ed. by Paul Douglass and Frederick Burwick.
+The Crisis in Modernism: Bergson and the Vitalist Controversy.
 Cambridge UP, 1992.
+Paperback reissue, 2010.
+Ed. and with an introduction and contributions by Paul Douglass and Frederick Burwick.

 A Selection of Hebrew Melodies, Ancient and Modern, by Isaac Nathan and Lord Byron, a facsimile edited and with an introduction and notes by Frederick Burwick and Paul Douglass.
 Tuscaloosa: U of Alabama P, 1988.

-Cradle of the Copperheads, a novel by Jesse Stuart, edited and with an introduction by Paul Douglass.
+Cradle of the Copperheads, a novel by Jesse Stuart.
 McGraw-Hill, 1988.
+Edited and with an introduction by Paul Douglass.

 Bergson, Eliot, and American Literature.
 Lexington: UP of Kentucky, 1986.